 Step 1 - Sign in to Power BI

 Under Step 1 in the setup tool, select Sign in.
 This step signs you in to Power BI.
 If you're prompted to pick an account, sign in with a user that belongs to your Power BI tenant.
-The Azure AD app gets registered under this user.
+The Microsoft Entra app gets registered under this user.

-If you're already signed in, verify that you're signed in with the user you want to use to create the Azure AD app.
+If you're already signed in, verify that you're signed in with the user you want to use to create the Microsoft Entra app.
 To change users, select sign out.
 After the tool restarts, sign in with the correct user.

 Select Next to go to the next step.